 Bad breath may be caused by the following:

-Call our office promptly if you have bad breath with painful, swollen gums that bleed easily or loose teeth.
+Call our office promptly if you have bad breath with painful, swollen gums that bleed easily or lose teeth.
 We will perform a physical examination of your mouth to determine the cause.
 If we discover that systematic problems are the cause, we may refer you to your family physician.
 In severe cases of gum disease, we may recommend a specialized periodontist.
-Back to top

-First the surface of the tooth is roughened in order to accept the bonding.
+First, the surface of the tooth is roughened in order to accept the bonding.
 A gel is applied so the resin will adhere to the surface of the tooth.
 The composite is then placed on the tooth and the bonding agent hardens with intense light.
 The last step is shaping and polishing to give a lustrous finish.
-Back to top

 NON-SURGICAL GUM TREATMENT

 The gums, ligaments, and bones around the teeth form the foundation for teeth.
 All structures are also referred to as the periodontium.
 When the periodontium is not healthy, it jeopardizes the teeth just as a bad foundation would threaten the stability of a house.
 Signs of unhealthy periodontium include gums that are red and bleed easily, persistent bad breath, gums that are pulled away from the tooth, loose teeth, and changes in the position or bite of the teeth.
 With proper gum treatments, it may be possible to return gum tissue to a healthy state.
 If you're having a problem, come in and see us so we may treat it right away.
 The treatment usually involves a deep cleaning or root planing done under a local anesthetic, along with local antibiotic agents.
 It is important to have gum problems checked promptly, as gum disease left alone may eventually need treatment through surgery or extraction.